faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 ## Creating the function

-To create a function we'll use the simplified deploy that allow us to not create an app.
+To create a function, we'll utilize the simplified deploy, which can eliminate the need to establish an app.

 ```shell
 $ npm init @shopify/app@latest